 Here’s a list with some of our dishes:

 - Pork Roast – Friptură de Porc

 - Chicken Soup with Pasta – Supă cu Tăieței

-- Terrine or Meat Jelly – Piftie de Carne
+- Meat Jelly – Piftie de Carne

 - Buns with Poppy, Walnuts or Turkish Delights – Cozonac cu Mac, Nuci, Rahat

 - Aperitif with all sorts of meats and vegetables – Platou Aperitiv